ninoninko/SitefinityCustomWidget/README.md

 * A valid Sitefinity CMS license.
 * Sitefinity CMS 14.1 or later.
 * Your setup must comply with the minimum system requirements.
-For more information, see the System requirements for the Sitefinity CMS version you are using.
+For more information, see the System requirements for the Sitefinity CMS version you are using [here](https://www.progress.com/documentation/sitefinity-cms/system-requirements).
 * Visual Studio 2015 or later.

 ## Building the solution